vitejs/vite/docs/config/build-options.md

 Set to `false` to disable minification, or specify the minifier to use.
 The default is [esbuild](https://github.com/evanw/esbuild) which is 20 ~ 40x faster than terser and only 1 ~ 2% worse compression.
 [Benchmarks](https://github.com/privatenumber/minification-benchmarks)

-Note the `build.minify` option does not minify whitespaces when using the `'es'` format in lib mode, as it removes pure annotations and break tree-shaking.
+Note the `build.minify` option does not minify whitespaces when using the `'es'` format in lib mode, as it removes pure annotations and breaks tree-shaking.

 Terser must be installed when it is set to `'terser'`.